TempoDev/Cave-Breaker/README.md

    * To destroy eggs, you'll have to use your monsters attacks.
    * Each monster has his own special attack, so manage your team wisely.
    * You can change monster / attack by clicking on another monster icon, beside the game board.
-   * On top of the monster icon, the number of remaining possible attack is shown : when it attain 0, it can't attack anymore.
+   * On top of the monster icon, the number of remaining possible attack is shown : when it reaches 0, it can't attack anymore.
-   * If you have no attacks remaining, you lose.
+   * If you have no attacks left, you lose.
-   * You can use items from your invetory to help you.
+   * You can use items from your inventory to help you.

-If you win, you can progress on the board, but if you loses, you'll get a sample of the egg you aligned into your hatchery, in order to get new monsters.
+If you win, you can progress on the board, but if you lose, you'll get a sample of the egg you aligned into your hatchery, in order to get new monsters.

 #### The menu

 ![menu](https://github.com/TempoDev/Cave-Breaker/blob/doc/thumbnail_menu%201.png)

-The menu permit you to access different screen usefull to get prepared for level.
+The menu allow you to access different screen usefull to get prepared for levels.

 ##### the hatchery